Advanced Coding Assistance

 With AppCode you can run tests and Instruments to profile your application right on an iOS device.

 AppCode provides the easiest imaginable way to switch from Simulator to running on a device and vice versa.
-Just select the needed mode from the Run/Debug popup invoked with Ctrl+Alt+R/Ctrl+Alt+D.
+Just select the required mode from the Run/Debug popup, invoked with Ctrl+Alt+R/Ctrl+Alt+D.

 VCS Integration and Local History

-AppCode includes a complete first-class integration with the most popular Version Control Systems.
-This includes both support of features specific for each VCS as well as a unified interface and management for common VCS tasks.
+AppCode includes complete first-class integration with the most popular Version Control Systems.
+This includes both support of features specific for each VCS and a unified interface and management for common VCS tasks.

-While working on several things at the same time, fixing a bug, developing a new feature, improving your code, it is convenient to group your changes into multiple change lists for better organization.
-That's where integrated changelists come in handy – organize your changes the way you prefer.
+While working on several things at a time it is convenient to group your changes into multiple change lists for better organization.
+That’s where integrated changelists come in handy: they let you organize your changes the way you prefer.

-AppCode provides a convenient way to set aside some changes to restore them later with the help of Shelved Changes.
+Shelved Changes are a convenient way to set aside certain to restore them later.

 Repository Changes View, Incoming Changes View

-If you're using Subversion, stay up-to-date with your team without leaving your IDE – see what has been committed to the version control system by other team members, and use Incoming Changes view to see the code changes not yet integrated into your local copy.
+If you’re using Subversion, stay up-to-date with your team without leaving your IDE: see what has been committed to the VCS by other team members, and use the Incoming Changes view to see the code changes not yet integrated into your local copy.

 Outdated Files Notification

-When a file you are working with has been changed after your last sync, AppCode will warn you about this.
+AppCode will warn you if you are working with a file that has been changed after your last sync.

-Local History allows to expand VCS functionality for you, or, if you don't use a version control it'll help you keep track of everything going on with your code!
-With all the constant changes made to the code, version control systems can only track differences between committed versions, while local changes can slip unnoticed – and that's where Local History comes in handy and helps you avoid changes loosing disaster.
+Local History helps you get more out of your VCS or, if you don't use one, it can help you keep track of everything that goes on with your code.
+With all the constant changes made to the code, version control systems can only track differences between committed versions, while local changes can slip unnoticed.
+That's when Local History can save the day and prevent the disaster of losing your changes.

-AppCode is fully compatible with Xcode (even latest previews).
 You can open existing Xcode projects and work on a project in both IDEs in parallel.
-No additional configuration needed and your projects stay always 100% Xcode-compatible.
-AppCode can create new Xcode projects, and you can add new files to a project in AppCode based on Xcode file templates.
-The IDE will automatically navigate you to Xcode when working with specific files (like xib, storyboard, etc.).
+No additional configuration is needed, and your projects always stay 100% Xcode-compatible.
+AppCode can also create new Xcode projects, and you can add new files to a project in AppCode based on Xcode file templates.

-Own build settings editor allows you to configure your project without leaving the IDE.
+Our own build settings editor allows you to configure your project without leaving AppCode.

 External Documentation Browsers (Dash, Ingredients)

-If you prefer to use external documentation browsers, AppCode provides a convenient way to do it, since it integrates with two popular browsers: Dash and Ingredients.
+If you prefer to use external documentation browsers, AppCode provides a convenient way to do that as it integrates with two popular browsers, Dash and Ingredients.

-When your ToDo list is in an issue tracking system, you can configure AppCode to work with the issues without switching from the IDE.
-Just specify your issue tracker server and you will be able to:
+When your ToDo list is in an issue tracking system, you can configure AppCode to work with the issues without switching away from the IDE.
+Specify your issue tracker server and you will be able to:

-- Select tasks to work on from the list defined by your filter
+- Select the tasks to work on from the list defined by your filter

-- Automatically group VCS changes under a corresponding task
+- Automatically group VCS changes under the corresponding task

 - Commit to VCS with task name/ID pre-filled for you

-AppCode supports the following bug tracking systems: Atlassian JIRA, JetBrains YouTrack, Lighthouse, Pivotal Tracker, GitHub, Redmine, Trac.
+AppCode supports Atlassian JIRA, JetBrains YouTrack, Lighthouse, Pivotal Tracker, GitHub, Redmine, and Trac.

 RESTful Web Services

-If you're doing some web development alongside with Cocoa apps, you might find useful RESTful web services plugin bundled in AppCode.
+If you're doing web development along with creating Cocoa apps, you may benefit from the RESTful web services plugin, which is bundled in AppCode.

-Apart from Objective-C, AppCode naturally supports C, and C++, including C++11, libc++ and Boost.
-Code completion, all navigation features, and most of the coding features like refactorings, find usages and code generation are also available there.
+AppCode natively supports C, and C++, including C++11, libc++ and Boost.
+Code completion, all navigation features, and most of the coding features like refactorings, find usages and code generation are also available.

-All the new Zen Coding Emmet features are also supported in AppCode.
+All the Emmet features are also supported in AppCode

 Customization and Extensibility

-Are there any software developers who don't like to tweak their tools?
-We have yet to meet one, so we've made AppCode UI customization a breeze.
+Are there any software developers who don’t like to tweak their tools?
+We have yet to meet one, so we’ve made AppCode UI customization a breeze.
 Have plenty of screen estate?
 Turn the toolbars and pin the tool windows to always show.
 Coding on a 13" MacBook Air?
-Leave only editor displayed and show the rest only when needed.
+Leave only the editor displayed and show the rest on a need-to-use basis.

-UI customizations would be incomplete without an ability to configure the editor itself.
-AppCode comes with several editor color schemes bundled and allows creating own custom schemes or modifying existing ones.
+UI customizations would be incomplete without being able to configure the editor itself.
+AppCode comes with several editor color schemes bundled and makes it possible to create your own custom schemes or modifying existing ones.
 You can also import your preferred color scheme from Xcode.

-For a higher productivity AppCode encourages you to use the keyboard for all your tasks.
+For higher productivity, AppCode encourages you to use the keyboard for all your tasks.

-AppCode offers a powerful vi/Vim emulation mode giving you the best of both worlds.
+AppCode offers a powerful vi/Vim emulation mode giving you the best of both worlds (available via IdeaVim plugin).

-More than 10 years of IntelliJ platform development gives AppCode 50+ IDE plugins of different nature, including support for additional VCS, integrations with different tools and frameworks, and editor enhancements such as Vim emulation.
+IntelliJ Platform, based on over 10 years of development, endows AppCode with 50+ IDE plugins of different nature, including support for additional VCS, integrations with different tools and frameworks, and editor enhancements such as Vim emulation.

 AppCode plugins can be browsed and managed from the Plugin Manager in IDE Settings.